jcherven/sass-dev-template/readme.md

 - `sass/base/_base.scss`

-Basic units are configured for relative font sizing that respects the client's display zoom settings.
-The same units can be used for all sizing in all other elements as well.
+Basic units are configured for relative font sizing that also respects the client's display zoom settings.
+The same configured units can be used for all sizing in all other elements as well.

-Use **root em** (`rem`) units for all text, spacing, and sizing except where other units are required.
+Use **root em** (`rem`) units for all text, spacing, and sizing except where other measure units are required.

-The `rem` unit is configured to equal `10px` at the `html` element level.
+At the `html` element level, **1.0rem = 10px**.

 ### Hosted Webfonts

+- `sass/base/_fonts.scss`

-`@font-face` declarations are in `/sass/base/_fonts.scss`.
-The webfont files should ideally be placed in `/font` directly in the project root, organized within that directory by typeface.
+`@font-face` declarations should go in `sass/base/_fonts.scss`.
+The webfont files can go in a `/font` directly in the project root, organized within that directory by typeface.

 ### Images